-He is currently completing his MA in Directing Fiction at the National Film and Television School (NFTS) while developing an upcoming untitled fictional feature film project.
+He is currently completing his MA in Directing Fiction at the National Film and Television School (NFTS) while developing an upcoming untitled fictional feature film project, supported by the MFG Film Fund, the Austrian Film Institute and the Vienna Film Fund.

 Franz Böhm was born in Stuttgart, Germany.
 At 16, after working his way up to Assistant Director, he made his first film Harmonie der Anderen.